-Never did I dream I'd be writing a post about Disney princesses and blended families, but kids change everything, right?
+Never did I dream I'd be writing a post about Disney princesses, adopted Disney characters, and blended family movies, but kids change everything, right?

 At age two, my daughter loved Dora.
 Soon after that, the Disney princess obsession hit.
 While Barbies and other "big kid" toys now fill the Christmas list, she still stops to examine anything with Elsa on store shelves and sleeps with stuffed versions of Jasmine, Merida, Mulan and Sleeping Beauty.

 Sometimes Disney catches slack for the abundance of Caucasian, long-haired, fair-skinned females that seem to dominate their movies (although over the years they've begun to include more diversity).
-And while there's still work to be done in this area, one thing I appreciate as an adoptive mom is the abundance of nontraditional homes throughout the stories and the opportunities they open up for discussion.
+And while there's still work to be done in this area, one thing I appreciate as an adoptive mom is the abundance of nontraditional homes, step-parents and adopted families throughout the Disney stories.
+There's a lot of opportunities for discussion.

 Disney Princesses Whose Families Were Different